TrendBits/frontend/README.md

-# Trendlog Frontend
+# TrendBits Frontend

-A modern React frontend for tracking trends across various fields with AI-powered summaries and multi-source content aggregation.
+A modern React frontend for an AI-powered trend summarization tool that analyzes trends and provides intelligent summaries with links to relevant online articles.

+## Features

+- 🤖 **AI Trend Summarization** - Intelligent AI-powered summaries of trending topics and patterns
+- 🔗 **Article References** - Direct links to relevant online articles and sources
+- 🎧 **Text-to-Audio** - Convert summaries and articles to audio format
+- 📊 **Multi-Source Analysis** - Analyze trends from Reddit, news sites, and other platforms
+- 🔍 **Search & Filtering** - Search through trend summaries with real-time filtering
+- 📱 **Responsive Design** - Modern UI with Tailwind CSS
+- 🛡️ **Type Safety** - Full TypeScript coverage with runtime validation
+- ⚡ **Performance** - Optimized with Vite and modern React patterns
+- 🧭 **Routing** - File-based routing with TanStack Router

 ## Tech Stack